JoshuaEagles/SA2-Archipelago-Locations-Wiki/README.md

 This project aims to include screenshots of every optional in-stage location check for SA2 Archipelago.
 If you've found this and don't know what Archipelago is, here's a link: https://archipelago.gg/.
 This could also just be used outside of an Archipelago context, for finding chao-boxes and whistle locations and such.

 Slowly adding Hard Logic, and Out of Logic checks to this.
-Whistlesanity, Beetlesanity, Keysanity, and Omosanity are all complete, along with Lost Chao locations and Optional Upgrade locations.
+Whistlesanity, Beetlesanity, Keysanity, and Omosanity are all fully complete, along with Lost Chao locations and Optional Upgrade locations.
-Animalsanity is in progress, currently as of writing this I only have Hero Story done.
+Animalsanity is in progress, currently as of writing this I only have every stage done, but only the regular pages.
 There are currently no chronological pages.
+I want to avoid mistakes with those like the previous times so it'll take longer to release them.

 If you notice any issues or have feedback or suggestions, either create an issue here on github or send me a message on discord Entiss#4057.